IreneFlorez/frontend-nanodegree_mobile-portfolio/README.md

 Techniques used to optimize pizza.html:
 1. Inline (also minified) styles to avoid render-blocking
-2. Compress jpg and png files to reduce load time, make remote images local and optimized
+2. Compress jpg and png files to reduce load time

 Techniques used to optimize main.js:
 1. Remove sizeSwitcher()